 Program Leadership

-Aidan Gronauer, Civil Rights Manager, WSDOT/ODOT
+Aidan Gronauer, Assistant Director of Civil Rights & Equity, WSDOT/ODOT

 Aidan grew up in Memphis, Tennessee, the location of the July 1959 Freedom Rally led by Dr. Martin Luther King Jr. and gospel singer Mahalia Jackson.
 This event is widely acknowledged as the beginning of the modern American civil rights movement.